SumoLogic/sumologic-documentation/docs/cse/automation-service/about-automation-service.md

 * Playbooks type must be **CSE**.
 * The Automation Service only supports automated enrichment, notification, and custom action types at this time.
 * Actions can run "on-premise" via a [bridge](/docs/cse/automation-service/automation-service-bridge) or can run directly through the Sumo Logic cloud.
 For security and performance reasons, only certified integrations and actions can run directly through the cloud; custom actions must run "on-premise".
 * Cloud SOAR automation [App Central](/docs/cloud-soar/automation/#app-central), where you can browse the full integration and playbook catalog, is not yet connected to the Automation Service.
-A selection of popular integrations have been added to your environment automatically, but the full list of available integrations is included in [Available integrations](/docs/cse/automation-service/automation-service-integrations#available-integrations) below.
+A selection of popular integrations have been added to your environment automatically, but the full list of [available integrations](/docs/cse/automation-service/automation-service-integrations#available-integrations) is included.
 Contact your Sumo Logic account representative if you would like to have one of these integrations added to your environment, if you would like documentation for a specific integration, or if you're interested in an integration that's not listed.
 :::

 ## Benefits